CoLAB-ATLANTIC/JUNO/README.md

 CCA is probably the most used algorithm in studies about ocean fronts, even in the Portuguese oceanic region (Relvas et al., 2007).
 The programming implementation was based on Fortran or Matlab routines which are old or have no open-source usage.
 But both were used as the source of information for our execution in Python.
 We want to acknowledge Prof. Joaquim Luís (University of Algarve) for making the CCA [code available in Matlab](https://github.com/joa-quim/mirone/blob/master/src_figs/cayula_cornillon.m) through [Mirone software](http://joa-quim.pt/mirone/main.html) and Dr Paulo Oliveira (IPMA) for the Fortran-based code and guidance on the Python implementation.

 [CCA frontal probabilities notebook](notebooks/CayulaCornillon_frontal_prob.ipynb)

+### References

+Belkin, I. M., & O'Reilly, J. E. (2009).
+An algorithm for oceanic front detection in chlorophyll and SST satellite imagery. *Journal of Marine Systems, 78(3)*, 319-326.

+Belkin, I. M. (2021).
+Remote sensing of ocean fronts in marine ecology and fisheries. *Remote Sensing*, 13(5), 883.

+Cayula, J. F., & Cornillon, P. (1992).
+Edge detection algorithm for SST images. *Journal of Atmospheric and Oceanic technology*, 9(1), 67-80.

+Cayula, J. F., & Cornillon, P. (1995).
+Multi-image edge detection for SST images. *Journal of Atmospheric and Oceanic Technology*, 12(4), 821-829.

+Ren, S., Zhu, X., Drevillon, M., Wang, H., Zhang, Y., Zu, Z., & Li, A. (2021).
+Detection of SST fronts from a high-resolution model and its preliminary results in the south China sea. *Journal of Atmospheric and Oceanic Technology*, 38(2), 387-403.

+Relvas, P., Barton, E. D., Dubert, J., Oliveira, P. B., Peliz, A., Da Silva, J. C. B., & Santos, A. M. P. (2007).
+Physical oceanography of the western Iberia ecosystem: latest views and challenges. *Progress in Oceanography*, 74(2-3), 149-173.

 <!-- LICENSE -->
 ## License